 2018 Surface Navy Association Day 1 (January 9) Conference Report

 Mönch US correspondent Marty Kauchak is attending the 2018 Surface Navy Association 30th Annual National Symposium in Arlington, Virginia, USA.
-He files this end-of-day report with highlights from the exhibition floor and conference rooms.
+He files this report with highlights from the exhibition floor and conference rooms.

 Don Williamson, Vice President at Insitu Defense (booth #1112), told MONS: “We are extremely proud of our unrivaled experience in maritime environments, and appreciate the fantastic opportunity this show presents to engage with our customers who do such important work in that domain.
 Some of the key technologies we’ll be discussing at SNA include our ViDAR [Visual Detection and Ranging] payload, which is on its second patrol with the US Coast Guard [USCG].
 In September of 2017, the USCGC Stratton (WMSL-752) completed its first full patrol with a ViDAR-equipped ScanEagle.
 That deployment saw record ‘drug busts’, with both the US Attorney General Jeff Sessions and Commandant of the US Coast Guard Admiral Paul Zukunft, in attendance when the ship returned to port.”